 This link can be used as a hyperlink anywhere on your website to generate reservations.

 This is the code for an iFrame that can be plugged into your website.

-This is the code to create a pop up button which displays your booking widget.
+This is the code to create a pop-up button that displays your booking widget.

 Adding your widget across the web